Pyrrha-Platform/Pyrrha/GET_INVOLVED.md

-## Get Involved
+## Get involved

 There are multiple ways to contribute to the Pyrrha project, such as:

 - **Code**
-  - [Project board](https://github.com/orgs/Pyrrha-Platform/projects/1): You can find all of the current issues everyone is working on, as well as what needs to be started.
+  - [Project board](https://github.com/orgs/Pyrrha-Platform/projects/1): You can find all of the current issues being tracked, as well as what needs to be started.
   - Good first issue: Be sure to check out the issues labeled **_good first issue_** on the project board.
-This is a great start for someone who is new to open source projects.
+This is a great start for someone who is new to this open source project.
-- **Marketing**
+- **Community building**
-  - Help advertise Pyrrha on social media platforms (LinkedIn, Twitter, etc.) or by sharing it with friends who may be interested in contributing.
+  - Raise awareness of Pyrrha on social media platforms (LinkedIn, Twitter, etc.) or by sharing it with friends who may be interested in contributing.
 - **Design work**
-  - Help out with improving the design of the website, proposing a new logo, or create content such as a video that highlights the project.
+  - Help out with improving the design of the website, proposing a new logo, or create content such as a video that highlights usage of the project.

-## How To's:
+## How to's:

 - **Pull Requests:**
   - Describe at a high level the solution you're providing.